kcossifos/Portfolio/HelloKittyWebsite/README.md

 # Hello Kitty

 ###About
 This is a simple application that demonstrates the use of the foundation framework with HTML and CSS.
 It is a hello kitty website that allows you to through selected womens wear and read about the main characters.
+To view this website go to [HelloKitty](https://kcossifos.github.io/Portfolio/HelloKittyWebsite/index.html)

 ###Foundation